Updated September 2021

 Finding keywords using Pinterest

-So you might have someone looking to understand what a virtual assistant does.
+So let’s go back to our example of the virtual assistant.
+You might have someone looking to understand what a virtual assistant does.
 They would use the pillar keywords ‘virtual assistant’.
-When you put these keywords in you will see a drop down menu appear with options.
+When you put these keywords into the Pinterest search bar you will see a drop down menu appear with options.
 These are your longtail keywords.
+They also appear on tiles under the search bar (not all account still have them, Pinterest is phasing them out).

 Keyword research in Google